ma399/A-Real-time-Renderer-and-a-simple-editor/README.EN.md

 1. **Application Layer**: Manages overall application lifecycle and user interactions
 2. **Rendering Core**: Implements modern graphics rendering pipeline with deferred rendering and global illumination
-3. **Resource Management**: Coroutine-based asynchronous resource loading and caching system
+3. **Resource Management**: Coroutine-based asynchronous resource loading and caching system, managing renderables, models, materials and other resources
-4. **Graphics Resources**: Encapsulates OpenGL objects with type-safe interfaces（Partially Achieved）
+4. **Graphics Resources**: Encapsulates OpenGL objects with type-safe interfaces.
+The Renderable class serves as an abstraction for renderable objects in the scene, supporting multiple models with visibility control and material overrides
 5. **Input/Output**: Handles user input and GUI rendering